-At a press conference on 1 April 1973 Lennon and Ono announced the birth of Nutopia, a conceptual country.
-The name was inspired by Thomas Moore's book Utopia, published in 1516, which translated from modern Latin meant 'no place'.
+The conceptual country Nutopia had been announced by Lennon and Ono in a press release issued on 1 April 1973, and at a press conference the following day.
+The name was inspired by Thomas Moore’s book Utopia, published in 1516, which translated from modern Latin meant ‘no place’.

 Nutopia too had no place, symbolised by a white flag, and the national anthem was without sound.
 The six-line ‘Declaration of Nutopia’ was printed on the inner sleeve for Mind Games, signed by Lennon and Ono: